 THE STRINDBERG PROJECT

-In an ongoing collaboration with playwright Laurence Carr, some of Strindberg's plays are being translated into English for the first time and adapted to a contemporary audience, as well as new translations of his better known plays.
+In a past collaboration with playwright Laurence Carr, some of Strindberg's plays were translated into English for the first time and adapted to a contemporary audience, as well as new translations of his better known plays.
 Apparently, most of Strindberg's works have already been translated into English, but the editions are usually quite dated, and amazingly enough both works of prose and fiction can be found that have yet remained quite hidden form the world outside of Sweden.
-Apart from the plays we are also looking into possibly adapting some of his short stories onto the stage.

 I and Larry Carr at Suny New Parltz Honor Center.